 It is expensive, but what you get for the price is unparalleled speed and efficiency which can not be bought cheaply.
 This is a perfect solution for gamers and business owners that can not be slowed down.

-Compromised have been made here to accommodate it's low price but nothing too serious that would deter me from buying.
-Its a great little all round product which comes in at a very reasonable price.
+Compromises have been made here to accommodate its low price but nothing too serious that would deter me from buying.
+It’s a great little all-round external hard drive that comes in at a very reasonable price.

 An external hard drive can be used in a number of different scenarios thanks to their versatility and capacity.
-Think games consoles, extra desktop media storage, business files on the go and additional games library storage.
-The options are endless.
+Think game consoles, extra desktop media storage, business files on the go, and additional games library storage, the options are endless.

-Whatever the situation, whatever the size and whatever the budget, their is an external storage option out there for you!
+Whatever the situation, whatever the size and whatever the budget, there is an external hard drive option out there for you!

-This is the big question, which hard drive is best for me.
+This is the big question, which external hard drive is best for me.
 It can be a difficult question to answer, so to make it easier, we first recommend establishing what your requirements and needs are.
-Whether you’re looking for additional gaming storage for titles you only play on a semi regular basis, or need a business hard drive which is safe and secure the first point of call is understanding your needs.
+Whether you’re looking for additional gaming storage for titles you only play on a semi-regular basis or need a business hard drive that is safe and secure the first point of call is understanding your needs.

-Things to consider when your buying an external hard drive can be super simple or a bit nightmarish depending on what your needs are.
+Things to consider when you’re buying an external hard drive can be super simple or a bit nightmarish depending on what your needs are.

-To make life easier we’ve put together a list of areas which we feel affect you as a consumer when looking to purchase the correct hard drive.
+To make life easier we’ve put together a list of areas that we feel affect you as a consumer when looking to purchase the correct hard drive.

 The point I’m trying to make is, storage needs are going to vary depending on what you’re using the hard drive for.

-A gamer might need 2TB as a minimum, same applies for a video content editor.
+A gamer might need 2TB as a minimum, the same applies to a video content editor.
 Whereas a family desktop may only require 500GB.
 Essentially, whatever you want to store, there will be a product for you.

-Read and write speeds are another area which certainly need consideration when looking at hard drives.
-Whether it be an external hard drive or a static one, read and write speeds vary and directly effect how fast your storage will be at performing tasks.
+Read and write speeds are another area that certainly needs consideration when looking at hard drives.
+Whether it be an external hard drive or a static one, read and write speeds vary and directly affect how fast your storage will be at performing tasks.